milkymap/pulsar-mcp/README.md

 **Quote from Anthropic**: *"Tool results and definitions can sometimes consume 50,000+ tokens before an agent reads a request.
 Agents should discover and load tools on-demand, keeping only what's relevant for the current task."*

-This mirrors Pulsar's core philosophy: expose minimal interface upfront (single `semantic_router` tool), discover tools semantically, load schemas progressively.
+This mirrors OmniMCP's core philosophy: expose minimal interface upfront (single `semantic_router` tool), discover tools semantically, load schemas progressively.

 ### Convergent Evolution